 Ryan joined Watsi on December 23rd, 2014.
-Five years ago, Ryan became the 760th member to automatically support a new Watsi patient every month.
-Since then, 5,069 more people have become monthly donors!
-Ryan's most recent donation traveled 8,300 miles to support Tin, a 20-year-old man from Burma, to fund cardiac surgery.
+Six years ago, Ryan joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Ryan's most recent donation traveled 8,200 miles to support Seladin, five-month-old girl from Ethiopia, to fund a anorectal malformation surgery.